Purpose and Background

 Reuse System Expansion for Residential Application

 Launched in 2018, LMUD’s Out of District Wastewater (ODWW) Project is an ongoing effort to extend the utility’s public wastewater collection system into the first 17 sections of Lakeway to protect Lake Travis from contamination by nearby failing septic systems.
-LMUD’s General Manager, Earl Foster, had the foresight to install reclaimed water lines alongside the new wastewater lines which will allow approximately 300 homes around the Live Oak Golf Course the option to connect to the Reuse System for irrigation purposes.
+LMUD’s General Manager, Earl Foster, had the foresight to install reclaimed water lines alongside the new wastewater lines which will allow approximately 300 homes around the Live Oak Golf Course and along the Airpark the option to connect to the Reuse System for irrigation purposes.

 Steps for Obtaining a Residential Connection to LMUD’s Reuse System

 STEP 1: A property owner in LMUD’s service area makes an inquiry to LMUD about their options for connecting to the Reuse System.

 Correspondence should be directed to Stephanie Threinen, LMUD’s Public Information Liaison by phone (512-261-6222 ext.
 175), email ([email protected]), or by stopping by the office (1097 Lohmans Crossing, Lakeway, TX) during regular office hours (M-F 8am to 5pm, closed noon to 1pm).
 Details should include: your name, contact information, & association to the property (owner, builder, etc.); address of connection request; if you are connecting an existing inground irrigation or running new service lines; and the date you would like to get connected.

 STEP 2: LMUD determines the feasibility of the request and informs the owner.